shawnesquivel/shawnesquivel/README.md

 ### Hi there 👋
 🌱 I have worked for 2 years in fighting climate change at a Clean Energy startup.
-For 2 years, I was deeply involved in the product life cycle, from idea to tangible product.
+I was deeply involved in the product life cycle, from idea to tangible product.
 Part of the product design involved using Python to simulate and optimize a novel chemical reactor.
 While I was able to do use data analysis to review the results and optimize our process, I was frustrated that I didn't have the skills to contribute more to the software development in Python.

 👨🏽‍💻 This led me to start learning how to code in my evenings after work.
 The same passion that drew me to Chemical Engineering, I also found in building websites.
 Skills that I had developed from working at a startup, such as first principles thinking and troubleshooting, helped me to write code.